bluz71/vim-moonfly-colors/README.md

 *iterm2* users on macOS can import [this](moonfly.itermcolors) color scheme.

-*xterm* users on Linux can add the following snippet to their *~/.Xresources* file and launch xterm via **xterm -name xterm-moonfly**.
+*xterm* users on Linux can add the following snippet to their *~/.Xresources* file and launch xterm with `xterm -name xterm-moonfly`.
 A complete *Xresources* file is available [here](https://github.com/bluz71/dotfiles/blob/master/Xresources)